 Spring and Fall productions are in the 1856 Cobblestone Theatre, the smallest fixed seat theatre in California.
 Our two summer plays are held in our larger venue, the Volcano Amphitheater, which is also a delightful pre-performance picnic site under the stars.

-Our inaugural production in 1974 was Nell Simon’s Prisoner of Second Avenue, the first performance of that work by any amateur group in California.
+Our inaugural production in 1974 was Neil Simon’s Prisoner of Second Avenue, the first performance of that work by any amateur group in California.
 From this venturous beginning, we have given audiences over four decades of quality theatrical entertainment.

 Since 1989, the Volcano Theatre Company has been nominated for ninety-two “Ellys” and carried away thirteen.
 (The Elly is the Sacramento Area Regional Theatre Alliance’s equivalent of an Oscar or Tony Award.)

 The Cobblestone Theatre, built in 1856 as Adolph Mayer’s Tobacco and Cigar Emporium, later housed Lavezzo’s Wine Shop.
 A disastrous fire in 1900, fueled by a cellar full of high-proof spirits, destroyed all but the sturdy stone walls you see today.
 Restored as an art gallery in the 1960s, the building was leased by the VTC beginning in 1974, and through the generosity of the Thebaut family, we acquired title in 1989.